Create this DIY sugar skull makeup bag using printable heat transfer vinyl and a household iron!

 The Finished Sugar Skull Makeup Bag!

-I just love how bright and colorful it is, and that we share a slight resemblance.
-Now I want to add it to everything!
+I just love how bright and colorful it is, and the fact that we share a slight resemblance is just icing on the cake.

 20 Amazing Sugar Skull Graphics

 Here are 20 other amazing sugar skull graphics that I also love!

 These are all also found on GraphicStock, and to download them, just sign up for their FREE 7-day trial that allows you to download up to 20 images per day.

 Then once they’re downloaded, they’re yours for life!

 If you decide during your 7-day trial that you’re no longer interested in downloading super amazing digital goodies and you don’t want to enroll in the paid subscription, no worries!

 Just cancel your membership before your trial expires.